 Skeletal malformations can be associated with a variety of complications.
 Affected individuals may develop pain, especially of the joints and hip, spinal cord compression, an abnormal manner of walking (gait), or difficulty walking.
 Affected joints may have a limited range of motion making daily tasks difficult.
 For example, the ability to fully move the shoulders may make simple tasks such as putting on a shirt or combing hair difficult.

 Distinctive facial features usually do not occur in individuals with mild forms of the disorder.
 Individuals with severe forms often share distinctive facial characteristics and these individuals may resemble one another in facial appearance.
 Such characteristics include chubby faces, thickened lips due to the overgrowth of the gums (gingival hypertrophy), an unusually prominent forehead (frontal bossing), and a broad, flattened bridge of the nose.
-In some cases, the tongue may be enlarged (macroglossia).
+In some affected individuals, the tongue may be enlarged (macroglossia).
 Abnormal growth of hair on the face or the body may also occur (hirsutism).
 Some individuals have a short, stiff neck.

 Affected individuals may experience chronic watery, mucous discharge from nose (rhinorrhea), frequent sinus infections, and middle ear infections (otitis media).
 Hearing loss is common.
 Hearing loss may be due to failure of sound to be conducted from the outer ear trough the eardrum and tiny bones of the middle ear (conductive hearing loss) or may be due to damage to the inner ear or the nerves that transmit sound from the inner ear to the brain (sensorineural).
-In rare cases, hearing loss may be due to a combination of both problems (mixed hearing loss).
+In some cases, hearing loss may be due to a combination of both problems (mixed hearing loss).

 Additional heart abnormalities can include disease or weakening of the heart muscle (cardiomyopathy) and endocardial fibroelastosis.
-Cardiomyopathy can be associated with a progressive inability to pump blood, fatigue, heart block, and irregular heartbeats (tachycardia).
+Cardiomyopathy can be associated with a progressive inability to pump blood, fatigue, heart block, and fast heartbeats (arrhythmia).
 Endocardial fibroelastosis is a condition characterized by thickening of the endocardium of the ventricles.
 The endocardium is the innermost layer of tissue that surrounds the heart.
 These conditions can make it more difficult for the heart to pump blood effectively and can eventually cause heart failure and sudden cardiac death.

-The lungs and other parts of the pulmonary system may be affected in some cases.
+The lungs and other parts of the pulmonary system are usually affected.
 The storage of mucopolysaccharides may cause affected tissue to swell, which can obstruct various airways in the body, resulting in a high-pitched, loud respiratory sound (stridor) and airway compromise.
 Thick, mucous secretions can further clog the airways.
 The chest may become rigid, preventing the lungs from taking in sufficient amounts of air.
 Obstructive and restrictive lung disease can cause breathlessness, reduced endurance, recurrent episodes of pneumonia, and/or sleep apnea.
 Some affected infants have abnormal softening and weakening of the cartilage of the trachea (windpipe) so that the walls of the trachea are floppy instead of rigid (tracheomalacia).
 This is often mild, but can be severe, leading to collapse of the air passage.
 Tracheomalacia can contribute to breathing difficulties and may precipitate respiratory arrest.
 In some cases, the tonsils and adenoids may become enlarged narrowing the airway in the throat and contributing to breathing difficulties.

 Abnormal enlargement of the liver (hepatomegaly) is common in individuals with Maroteaux-Lamy syndrome.
-Less often, the spleen may also be enlarged (splenomegaly).
+The spleen may also be enlarged (splenomegaly).
 Hernias, conditions in which the abdominal membrane or contents protrude through a weak point in the abdominal wall, are also common.
 Umbilical hernias occur when the contents protrude from behind the bellybutton; inguinal hernias occur in the groin area.
 Some affected individuals have a protruding or bulging abdomen because of weakened muscles and/or hepatosplenomegaly.

 Another common symptom associated with Maroteaux-Lamy syndrome is carpal tunnel syndrome, a condition caused by compression of a nerve running through the wrist.
 Symptoms usually begin as chronic tingling, burning or numbness in the wrist.
 Eventually, it can progress to cause sharp, piercing pain.
 Less often, tarsal tunnel syndrome, a similar condition affecting the ankle, may also occur.